-Hormones play important roles in our body.
+Hormones play important roles in our bodies.
 It’s crucial we maintain their balance for our bodies to function properly for our overall health.

-For those experiencing issues with their hormones, a hydrolyzed collagen supplement can help restore the balance.
+For those experiencing issues with their hormones, a hydrolyzed collagen supplement can help restore their balance.

 Collagen Supplements May Alleviate Anxiety

-Glycine contains receptors that are spread out through the body, including our brain stem areas, and works to battle the flight or flight hormone called norepinephrine that is released when we experience anxiety.
+Glycine contains receptors that are spread out through the body, including our brain stem areas, and works to battle the fight or flight hormone called norepinephrine that is released when we experience anxiety.

 Collagen Peptide May Help Sleep Better

-Studies have shown that glycine can help improve the quality of sleep (22) we get and feeling less fatigue throughout the day as a result.
+Studies have shown that glycine can help improve the quality of sleep (22) we get and feel less fatigue throughout the day as a result.